Introduction

 Informational Sites

-2. Rescue.org – Refugee Crisis: The International Rescue Committee provides an abundance of information on the refugee crisis.
-Students will have access to a briefing on the refugee crisis, news and features on the crisis, and information regarding how the organization is working to better aid refugees.
+- Rescue.org – Refugee Crisis: The International Rescue Committee provides an abundance of information on the refugee crisis.
+Numerous articles, videos, and informational pages cover current developments, news and features on the crisis, and information regarding how the organization is working to better aid refugees.

-4. Amnesty International – The World’s Refugees In Numbers: Amnesty International offers information about the world’s refugees in numbers.
+- Amnesty International – Refugees, Asylum Seekers, and Migrants: Amnesty International offers information about the world’s refugees in numbers.
 The article describes the global solidarity crisis along with facts and figures about refugees around the world.

 Conclusion